Upstream#

 Times of several selection attempts are separated by commas and colons,

 like addresses in the $upstream_addr variable. keeps the length of the response obtained from the upstream server; the length is kept in bytes.
 Lengths of several responses are separated by commas and colons like addresses in the $upstream_addr variable. keeps time spent on receiving the response from the upstream server; the time is kept in seconds with millisecond resolution.
 Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable. keeps status code of the response obtained from the upstream server.
 Status codes of several responses are separated by commas and colons like addresses in the $upstream_addr variable.
 If a server cannot be selected, the variable keeps the 502 (Bad Gateway) status code.
 Status of sticky requests.
 Request sent to upstream without sticky enabled.
 Request without sticky information.
-Request with sticky information routed to the desired backend.
-Request with sticky information routed to the backend selected by the
+Request with sticky information routed to the desired server.
+Request with sticky information routed to the server selected by the

 load balancing algorithm.
 Values from multiple connections are separated by commas and colons, similar to